Diplomatic dash as end of Israel-Gaza truce looms

 Biden said that he believed “all the players in the region are looking for a way to end this so the hostages are all released and … Hamas is completely no longer in control of Gaza”.

-He also expressed his happiness over the release of the four-year-old American-Israeli hostage, Abigail Edan.
+He also expressed his happiness over the release of the four-year-old American-Israeli captive, Abigail Edan.

 The four-day truce agreed last week is the first halt in fighting in the seven weeks since Hamas’s October 7 attack, which, Israel says, killed 1,200 people and took about 240 hostages back into Gaza.